sarahbrb/SMPE_M2-MoSIG_ENSIMAG_DSAI/README.md

  * i.
 Applying the checklist for good graphics;
  * ii.
 Proposing a better representation (hand-drawing is fine) that passes the checklist.
 - [ ] Report this work for at least 3 figures on you github/gitlab project.
-- [ ] MOOC: Complete exercise 5 of module 2 (Challenger).
+- [x] MOOC: Complete exercise 5 of module 2 (Challenger).
 Write a short text explaining what is good and wrong about this document (you may want to provide an updated version of the notebook) and upload on your github/gitlab space.

+#### *Explanatory text: Analysis of the Challenger O-ring failure analysis document*
+The paper is an attempt at risk modeling based on historical data.
+It relies on logistic regression to estimate the probability of malfunction as a function of temperature.
+Although the approach is relevant, several aspects of the analysis could have been improved to provide more reliable results.

+##### Positive points:
+* **Methodological approach:** The use of logistic regression to model the probability of O-ring failure is appropriate, as this model allows to estimate a probability for a binary event (failure or not).

+* **Pedagogical explanation:** The document includes clear explanations on the method used, in particular on logistic regression and its results.
+This makes the analysis understandable for readers with a background in statistics.

+* **Data visualization:** The inclusion of graphs to illustrate the relationship between temperature and failure frequency allows to have a first visual idea of ​​the trend.

+##### Points to improve:
+* **Lack of data for extreme temperatures:** The analysis includes higher temperatures (above 50°F), but there is no data for temperatures as low as the launch day (31°F).
+Attempting to draw conclusions in an area where no data is available leads to an underestimation of the true risk.

+* **Exclusion of flights without failures:** Flights where no malfunctions were recorded are excluded from the analysis, which distorts the results.
+Indeed, these flights provide important information on the conditions under which the seals operate correctly.
+Their inclusion would have allowed for a more complete analysis.

+* **Uncertainty not taken into account:** The uncertainty of the estimates from the logistic regression is not sufficiently highlighted in the conclusion.
+The model shows a large uncertainty about the influence of temperature, but this uncertainty is not taken into account when assessing the launch risk.
+This gives a false impression of confidence in the results.

  # Homework 4th Week : 17/10/2024
 - [ ] Continue the hands-on, improve the experiment design and the analysis